Everest Base Camp Trek - 14 Days

 • In particular, practise walking uphill and descending while concentrating on leg strength and endurance.

-• To become accustomed to trekking conditions, take long walks with a rucksack.
+• To become accustomed to trekking conditions, take long walks with a backpack.

 • Improve your general flexibility and fitness to prevent injuries and exhaustion on long hiking days.